 To the extent practicable, a hot flesh-food entree shall be available to accommodate detainees' religious dietary needs.
-Hot entrees shall be offered three times a week and shall be purchased, prepared, and served in a manner that does not violate the religious requirements of any faith group.
+Hot entrees shall be offered daily and shall be purchased, prepared and served in a manner that does not violate the religious requirements of any faith group.